 Mary Lawlor ScD, OTR/L, FAOTA

-Associate Chair of Research and Professor, joint appointment with the Keck School of Medicine of USC, Department of Pediatrics
+Associate Chair of Research, Acting Director of the PhD in Occupational Science Program and Professor, joint appointment with the Keck School of Medicine of USC, Department of Pediatrics

 Room: CHP 222C